dret/webconcepts/concepts/http-header/Content-Language.md

 ---
 layout:      page
 title:       "HTTP Header Field: Content-Language"
+description: "The \"Content-Language\" header field describes the natural language(s) of the intended audience for the representation.
+Note that this might not be equivalent to all the languages used within the representation."
 ---

 **[RFC 7231: Hypertext Transfer Protocol (HTTP/1.1): Semantics and Content](/specs/IETF/RFC/7231 "The Hypertext Transfer Protocol (HTTP) is an application-level protocol for distributed, collaborative, hypertext information systems.
 This document defines the semantics of HTTP/1.1 messages as expressed by request methods, request header fields, response status codes, and response header fields, along with the payload of messages (metadata and body content) and mechanisms for content negotiation."):** [The "Content-Language" header field describes the natural language(s) of the intended audience for the representation.
 Note that this might not be equivalent to all the languages used within the representation.](http://tools.ietf.org/html/rfc7231#section-3.1.3.2 "Read documentation for HTTP Header Field &#34;Content-Language&#34;")